 What that suggests is that if you can stay up-to-date with prospects and like or comment on their posts, you have a much higher probability of receiving future referrals.
 And, who knows if just that additional like makes an additional customer?

 The approach is a hot topic in B2B sales.
-It even includes elements of personal branding.
+It even includes elements of personal branding and accurate product information that catches the eye of specific customers with tools like Sales Layer.
 Although mixed buzz surrounds the subject, many mid-level managers and SDRs already post customized banners and personalized content on social media platforms to boost their LinkedIn profile.

 However, to what degree is it useful, and how can you measure ROI?…well, we’ll let social selling expert Daniel Disney answer those questions and more in our upcoming live webinar.